 I have many research interests including small business survival, economic consequences of natural disasters, economic effects of demographic changes, monetary economic history, economic forecasting, and much more.
-Here is a recent copy of my full CV (updated June 2017).
+Here is a recent copy of my full CV (updated June 2017) and a link to my Google Scholar profile here.

 Works in progress